Highlands

 Residents rely on the nearby township of Seymour for everyday services including supermarkets, schools, medical facilities, and the Seymour railway station, which provides regional rail links north to Shepparton and south to Melbourne.
 The surrounding district is known for its agricultural heritage, with cattle grazing and mixed farming forming the backbone of the local economy.
 Larger shopping centres and services are accessible at Shepparton or Wangaratta to the north, or Melbourne approximately two hours to the south, making self-sufficiency and a rural outlook essential for life in Highlands.

-Highlands falls under postcode 3660 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Euroa (Northern Victoria) electorate.
+Highlands falls under postcode 3660 and is governed by the Murrindindi Council (Local Government Area).
+For federal elections, residents vote in the electorate of Nicholls, while state elections fall under the Euroa (Northern Victoria) electorate.

 📍 Location